 Typically, you need to do some or a lot of experimenting with model improvement ideas, and visualizing differences between various ML experiments becomes crucial.

 There are many methods that you can use to get that understanding:

 - Look at evaluation metrics (also, you should know how to choose an evaluation metric for your problem)

 - Look at performance charts like ROC, Lift Curve, Confusion Matrix, and others

 - Look at learning curves to estimate overfitting

 - Look at model predictions on best/worst cases

 - Look how resource-intensive is model training and inference (they translate to serious costs and will be crucial to the business side of things)

-You can do all of those (or most of those) yourself but today there are tools that you can use.
-If you’re looking for the best tools that will help you visualize, organize, and gather data, you’re in the right place.
+You can do all of those (or most of those) yourself, but today there are tools that you can use.
+If you’re looking for the best tools that will help you visualize machine learning experiments and models, you’ve come to the right place.

 - Compare hyperparameters and metrics across many runs with an intelligent compare table that highlights what was different.